 It was through the New Covenant—being “in Christ” from the “beginning”—that I discovered I was an ontological new creature in Christ (Paul, 2 Corinthians 5:17).

-I did not deceive myself in trying to recreate myself to be a new species of human being, nor did I attempt to conjure up some new identity, nor did I choose my destiny; Jesus takes care of such things, not man.
+I did not deceive myself by trying to recreate myself to be a new species of human being, nor did I attempt to conjure up some new identity, nor did I choose my destiny; God through Jesus takes care of such things, not man.

 As for my part in my relationship with Jesus, I worship Him as the Christ of God and as my Lord and Savior.
-In Him I endeavor to love and obey Him with all my heart, as I walk with Him on the path of wholeheartedness.
+In Him I endeavor to love and obey Him and the Father with all my heart, as I walk with Him on the path of wholeheartedness.